 Ever wondered what makes a great villain?
 Well, guest author C M Taylor has given you all you need to build your own bad guy in this blog post.

-In this blog, C M Taylor takes inspiration from some of the great fictional villains of all time to help you create your own dazzling and multi-dimensional bad guy.
+In this blog, C M Taylor takes inspiration from some of the greatest fictional villains of all time to help you create a villain of your own – a dazzling and multi-dimensional bad guy.

 What Is A Villain?

 The term ‘villain’ defines a character who personifies the forces which thwart the progress of the main character.
 Now, while it is feasible that the villain is the main character – and we will come on to that less usual and more nuanced situation later on – in the vast majority of cases, the villain is villainous in relation to opposing the needs and desires of the main character.

 This structural role of antagonising the main character is the reason the villain is often described as the antagonist.
 They are a character who stands in negative relation to the spiritual, emotional, moral or financial progress of the main character, a character who is often described as the protagonist.

 How To Write A Memorable Villain: